Can I Print That? Copyright and Trademark 101

 What is intellectual property?

-Intellectual property (IP) is a category of property that deals with creations of the human mind.
+Intellectual property (IP) is a category of property that deals with the creations of the human mind.
 Literary and artistic works, inventions, designs, symbols, names, and images used in commerce are all examples of intellectual property.

 The reason intellectual property protection is so crucial is that it allows the rightful owner or author to reap the full benefits of their invention or artwork.
 If you’re an artist who makes a living with your work, you can imagine how devastating it is to have your artwork stolen and reproduced.